AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

 ---
 title: Adopt global administration
-description: Learn what the Global Admin Console is and how to request access.
+description: Learn what the [!DNL Global Admin Console]] is and how to request access.
 Feature-set: Experience Cloud Services
 Solution: Admin Console
 Feature: Admin Console
 ---
 # Introduction

-The Global Admin Console supports organizations that manage multiple Adobe Admin Consoles or require a single Admin Console to be divided into multiple, independently administered consoles.
+The [!DNL Global Admin Console]] supports organizations that manage multiple Adobe Admin Consoles or require a single Admin Console to be divided into multiple, independently administered consoles.
 It is intended for organizations with complex structures.

 It organizes existing Admin Consoles into a hierarchical structure with a single root organization and one or more child organizations.
 It does not replace or change the functionality of existing Admin Consoles; each console continues to operate independently.
 Adobe applies specific eligibility criteria when determining which Admin Console can serve as the root organization.

-For more information about supported functionality, see the [Global Admin Console](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html) white paper.
+For more information about supported functionality, see the [[!DNL Global Admin Console]]](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html) white paper.

 [!VIDEO](https://youtu.be/FLBWR78wpok)